wickett/continuous-delivery-class/README.md

 `docker-compose up --build -d`

-and it should build and run the jenkins and nexus containers and hook them up together.
+and it should build and run the jenkins and nexus and test_fixture containers and hook them up together.
 Jenkins will be available on localhost:8080 (user/pass admin/theagileadmin) and Nexus on localhost:8081 (user/pass admin/admin123).
+You can ssh into the test_fixture container as root/theagileadmin.

 ## To run just the jenkins docker container